Frequently Asked Questions

 Vermont adopted new international grading standards as of Jan 1, 2015.
 The old Vermont syrup grades have been replaced by four new international grades as follows: Grade A Golden Color with Delicate Taste, Grade A Amber Color with Rich Taste, Grade A Dark with Robust Taste and Grade A Very Dark with Strong Taste.
 You can see how the new grades map to the old Vermont grades on our About Our Syrup page at:

-Hidden Springs Maple packages its Vermont maple syrup Golden Delicate (previously Fancy), Amber Rich (previously Medium Amber), Dark Robust (Previously Grade B) We do not package for internet sales either Very Dark Strong or Processing Grade (both previously Commercial).
-Upon occasion, we do offer Very Dark Strong and Processing Grade in our farm store.
+Hidden Springs Maple packages its Vermont maple syrup Golden Delicate (previously Fancy), Amber Rich (previously Medium Amber), Dark Robust (Previously Grade B), and Very Dark Strong.
+We do not package Processing Grade (previously Commercial) for internet sales.
+Upon occasion, we do offer Processing Grade in our farm store.

 Although all Hidden Springs maple syrup is made in a safe and sustainable manner, Hidden Springs certified organic maple syrup provides the highest level of certainty that each and every step of the maple production process adheres to the strictest guidelines for forest sustainability and food safety.
 Read our Organic page for more information.

 That’s a tough question!
 While all the grades are excellent, each grade has a subtly different flavor and most of our customers have their own preferences.
 Each grade has the same weight and sweetness (maple sugar content).
 The color and flavor varies by grade.
-Our Fancy Grade (light amber), is produced from the first-run maple sap harvested during early March and has a light color and delicate flavor.
-Our Grade A (medium amber) is our mid-season product, which has identical maple sugar content but a darker color and stronger flavor.
-Our Grade B is a late-season product with a stronger flavor that is prized by Vermont maple syrup lovers at the table and for cooking.
+Our Amber Rich is produced from the first-run maple sap harvested during early March and has a light color and delicate flavor.
+Dark Robust is our mid-season product, which has identical maple sugar content but a darker color and stronger flavor.
+Very Dark Strong is our late-season product.
+It has a stronger flavor that is prized by Vermont maple syrup lovers at the table and for cooking.
 Try out the different grades and decide for yourself which one you like best!

 Maple syrup should be stored in a cool place until opened.
 Once opened it should be refrigerated.